 Basem Morris, Deloitte

-The morning’s seminar finished on a real high note, with Deloitte data analytics actuary Basem Morris giving a fantastic presentation that was both insightful and entertaining, showcasing examples of how carriers around the world realise the power of data through advanced analytics.
+The morning’s seminar finished on a real high note, with Deloitte data analytics actuary Basem Morris giving a fantastic presentation that was both insightful and entertaining, showcasing examples of how carriers around the world realize the power of data through advanced analytics.
 Basem spoke about where the opportunities for innovation within the industry lie, and how this can benefit business.
 Basem also explained how using ‘Nudge Theory’ can have a far more positive effect on people than direct instruction and legislation.
 Basem showed a video of a case study from New Mexico which demonstrated how applying concepts from behavioral economics can induce desired behaviors and deter small-scale fraud among unemployment claimants.
 The slides and video from Basem’s session can be viewed here.

 The feedback we received from the morning’s event was overwhelmingly positive, with attendees really enjoying the half-day format and responses supported our feeling that the speaker time and audience Q&A discussion opportunity was well balanced.